-UN SDG 12 on "responsible consumption and production" and 13 on "climate action" encourage efficient use of natural resources and to limit climate warming through long term societal goals.
+UN SDG 12 on "responsible consumption and production" and 13 on "climate action" encourage efficient use of natural resources and to limit climate warming through long-term societal goals.
 Sound and reasoned resource use and climate change mitigation are key preoccupation of citizens, corporations, investors, legislator and society as a whole.